sammitiyadavTR/S3_upload/README.md

 1. upload to S3 temp
    uploads files to the temp folder in the S3 bucket
       -requires bucket-level authorization (authorize through aws-cli)
+      --uploads input files to temp/
+      -retention period for is 30 days
       -run app.py
 3. upload to S3 main
        -requires encryption key at folder level
-       -run to_S3.py
+       -moves files until 7 days from temp/ to RAIHAssistant/ -deletes files older than 30 days from temp/ -run to_S3.py